zerobyzeroe/Labelly/README.md

  For smooth running of app.py server as frontend, here's the trained model just download and run the server: https://drive.google.com/file/d/1ktDxSzSlJ8i6_d8kHXgUqJiKbnJGj9DP/view?usp=sharing

+GitHub upload restrictions didn't allow to upload this directly on GitHub.

   This is an complete project involving NLP, Image-Processing, Frontend all at once.